 - Conflict with Mandatory Local (EU) Consumer Protections

-- If the charterer is a private consumer (in your example, the German citizen), EU consumer protection laws—especially from the consumer’s home jurisdiction or the place of performance—can override certain contractual provisions.
+- If the charterer is – most cases – a private consumer (in the example, a German citizen), EU consumer protection laws—especially from the consumer’s home jurisdiction or the place of performance—can override certain contractual provisions.

 - English law provisions on liability limits, cancellation terms, or dispute resolution clauses may be invalidated if they contradict mandatory EU consumer rules or local “public policy” standards.